About The Guild

 • Membership

-Help grow The Guild and ensure its legacy lasts for generations to come by planning new membership events (including the annual membership brunch), recruiting and welcoming new members, and answering questions they may have.
+Help grow The Guild and ensure its legacy lasts for generations to come by planning new membership events, recruiting and welcoming new members, and answering questions they may have.
 Those on the membership committee are the first to ensure the smooth transition of new members into meaningful contributions to The Guild in a way that suits both their passions and the organization’s needs.

 • Run for the Ring

-Every summer, members of this committee help coordinate The Guild’s annual Run for the Ring 5K & Kids Fun Run.
+Every summer, Guild members support the Run for the Ring 5K & Kids Fun Run.
 This event welcomes hundreds of loyal supporters and fitness enthusiasts together to walk, run, and raise funds to honor our type 1 heroes.
 In addition to the 5K and Fun Run, attendees are treated to an exhibitor village and Fun Zone for kids with activities such as hamster balls, a water maze, and face painting.
 A foam party awaits all race finishers.

 Learn More